-Violent video games: More playing time equals more aggressionDecember 10th, 2012 in Psychology & Psychiatry /
+Violent video games: More playing time equals more aggressionDecember 10, 2012 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—A new study provides the first experimental evidence that the negative effects of playing violent video games can accumulate over time.

 Researchers found that people who played a violent video game for three consecutive days showed increases in aggressive behavior and hostile expectations each day they played.
 Meanwhile, those who played nonviolent games showed no meaningful changes in aggression or hostile expectations over that period.

 Although other experimental studies have shown that a single session of playing a violent video game increased short-term aggression, this is the first to show longer-term effects, said Brad Bushman, co-author of the study and professor of communication and psychology at Ohio State University.